Complex Case Planning

 The appropriate members will be identified with a program office lead responsible for the timely scheduling of a coordination meeting to discuss, strategize, and achieve resolution.

-- An internal meeting will be scheduled within two weeks of receipt of the referral.
+- An internal meeting will be scheduled within one week of receipt of the referral.

-- A planning meeting will be scheduled within one week of the internal meeting.
+- A planning meeting will be scheduled within two weeks of the internal meeting.

 The program office lead will provide a summary of the results of the meeting to all individuals invited to the meeting.